cjandmatthew/cjandmatthew.github.io/Weekend Schedule.md

 permalink: /weekend_schedule/
 ---

 We wanted to share an outline of the weekend's planned events in order to help inform your travel plans.
 Please share your arrival and departure plans with us once you've finalized them.
+We would love the opportunity to spend as much time as possible with our friends and family traveling in for the wedding!

 ## Friday June 24th
 7:15pm Royals vs. Astros Baseball Game at Kauffman Stadium: If you're in town early, join us to watch our World Series Champions!
+Reach out to us if you would like to come!

 ## Saturday June 25th